odoo/odoo/doc/howtos/backend.rst

     * https://github.com/nicolas-van/openerp-client-lib
     * https://pypi.python.org/pypi/oersted/

-.. [#autofields] it is possible to :attr:`disable the creation of some
+.. [#autofields] it is possible to :attr:`disable the automatic creation of some
-                 <openerp.models.Model._log_access>`
+                 fields <openerp.models.Model._log_access>`
 .. [#rawsql] writing raw SQL queries is possible, but requires care as it
              bypasses all Odoo authentication and security mechanisms.

 .. _database index:
     http://use-the-index-luke.com/sql/preface